Find free learning activities that work for you

 Online learning is easier and more effective with Wide Open School's trusted library of student activities at your fingertips.
 Daily Plans offer grab-and-go lessons, life skills, and refreshing brain breaks.
 The Family & Teacher Center has guides for the best ways to support your learners.
 We balance academic enrichment with social-emotional support so that students have the skills they need to succeed!

 Together, we'll make this school year a success

 We're working hard to make Wide Open School accessible to everyone.
-We know that millions of kids are without access to the technology they need to learn from home.
+We know that millions of kids are without access to the technology they need.
 Our partners are stepping up to help by offering free and low-cost internet and devices and by making resources available offline or on smartphones.
-And we're adding new learning tools to the site daily, with resource hubs for emotional well-being, learning and thinking differences, digital citizenship, equity and social justice, and so much more.
+Discover learning tools and resource hubs for emotional well-being, learning and thinking differences, digital citizenship, equity and social justice, and so much more.

 We care about your privacy

 Protecting kids' privacy while they learn online is important to us.
 That's why we include resources only from websites that meet our basic requirements for security and privacy.
 But you can never be too careful: We always recommend reviewing a site's privacy policies and practices before using it with kids.

 As always, we welcome your suggestions!
 You help make Wide Open School better for everyone.

 —The team at Wide Open School

 We gratefully acknowledge and are thankful to the generous supporters who have helped make Wide Open School possible.